pine3ree/pine3ree-plates-extension/README.md

 This library requires `php >= 7.4`

-Run the following to install it:
+Run the following shell command in your project directory to install it:

 ```bash
 $ composer require pine3ree/pine3ree-plates-extension